cartesi/docs/cartesi-rollups/deployment/introduction.md

 ---
-id: overview
+id: introduction
-title: Overview
+title: Introduction
-tags: [rollups, deploy, linux]
+tags: [rollups, deploy, node]
 ---

 Applications built on Cartesi Rollups are intended to be deployed to public blockchains so users can access them.
 This can be done by taking advantage of a cloud-based infrastructure.